Czech Republic

 • Online sellers and marketplace operators supplying EEE to consumers in the Czech Republic.
 However, under EU regulations, marketplace operators are generally not considered responsible for EPR unless they act as importers or directly place products on the market.

-Businesses must register for EPR if they place any quantity of EEE on the Czech market.
+Businesses must register for EEE EPR in Czech Republic if they place any quantity of EEE on the Czech market.
 There is no de minimis threshold for registration, meaning all producers, regardless of volume, must comply with EPR obligations.

 EPR Registration Procedure